Evaluating the jet/accretion coupling of Aql X-1: probing the contribution of accretion flow spectral components: Data availability

 \section{Data availability}

-The data underlying this article are available in Zenodo at DOI: 10.5281/zenodo.6477045.
+The data underlying this article will be available in Zenodo at DOI: 10.5281/zenodo.6477045 upon publication.
 These astrophysical data sets were derived from archival radio data reported by \cite{2010ApJ...716L.109M..MJ} and X-ray data from sources in the public domain: \url{https://heasarc.gsfc.nasa.gov/cgi-bin/W3Browse/swift.pl}.